This is a question we get asked often, so we thought we would run you through a general scenario or two

 Next would be the actual appliance test which on a lead would consist of a an earth bond test, an insulation resistance test then a polarity test (each test takes a few seconds).

 Next would be logging the appliance type, make, model and serial number (which isn’t as easy as texting your buddy).

 After the lead has been tested the same would start again with the next appliance.

 All in all for the test alone takes a minimum of 2 minutes, times this by 8 appliances = 16 minutes, add in the time to complete work, switch off, unplugging, routing out, cleaning = minimum 5 minutes and finally 2 more minutes to route wires again and switch back on leaves a total off 23 minutes to test 8 appliances…. on this basis a tester could test maximum 20 items an hour

 We in the same office environment, with the same amount of appliances, except this time everything has been switched off, unplugged and ready to test

 Simply put this would take 2 minutes a test as you cannot properly test an item quicker than this unless you are cutting corners.
 8 items =16 minutes which would be 30 items an hour

 We often go to previously tested premises and it could be either scenario A or B and the previous tester would have tested the whole office (100 items for example) in an hour, funnily enough they generally use their iPhone to test everything by flashing it over the appliance.

-Testing an appliance every 6 seconds is impressive, It would possibly take most of the general population 6 seconds get to the shut down screen of there PC, so its one hell of a magic trick.
+Testing an appliance every 6 seconds is impressive, It would possibly take most of the general population more than 6 seconds to shut down the screen of there PC, so its one hell of a magic trick.

 The point of this post is